wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

-In this exercise, you will work with external data in your canvas app.
+In this exercise, you’ll work with external data in your canvas app.

-You will need to download the [spreadsheet](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/blob/master/power-apps/shape-data/shape-data-learn.zip) to complete this exercise.
+You’ll need to download the [spreadsheet](https://github.com/MicrosoftDocs/mslearn-developer-tools-power-platform/blob/master/power-apps/shape-data/shape-data-learn.zip) to complete this exercise.
 Select download once the link opens.
 Extract the Excel spreadsheet and upload the spreadsheet to your own OneDrive.

 ## Add a data source